How I earned $60,000 TAX EXEMPT as a SAHM

 Final Thoughts

 Hosting international students has been one of the most rewarding experiences of our lives.
-It’s opened up opportunities we never thought possible—both financially and personally—and created memories we’ll cherish forever.
+It’s brought opportunities we never imagined—financially, yes, but even more so personally—and it’s gifted us memories we’ll treasure forever.

-So, if you’ve got a spare room gathering dust, or you’re dreaming of financial breathing space in today’s crazy expensive world, why not consider hosting?
+If you’ve got a spare room sitting idle, or you’re craving a bit of financial breathing space in today’s high-cost world, why not consider hosting?
 It might just be the key to unlocking your next adventure.

 our Korean girls were so lovely and enthusiastic.
 They wanted to experience as much of Adelaide, and Aussie life as possible.
 It was a privilege to have them stay with us.
 Plus they were so funny.